hamzaalsinwi/cube-3prime/README.md

 quad‑core CPU.
 It has been successfully tested up to **n ≤ 2 642 245**, the largest value that keeps `n³` inside the unsigned 64‑bit range.

+### Observations

+While testing all odd cubes in the range `"3 ≤ n ≤ 2,642,245"`, we found that every valid representation of an odd cube as a sum of three distinct prime numbers always included the number `"3"`.

+That is, for all such cases:

+"n³ = p + q + r" with "{p, q, r} ⊇ {3}"

+This consistent pattern suggests that `"3"` plays a foundational role in representing large odd cubes — likely due to being the smallest odd prime, making it a natural anchor in satisfying both the parity and size required for valid prime triplets.

 ---

 ## Algorithm